-The purpose of the Code of Conduct is to provide guidelines to ensure that Innergex's reputation for integrity and good corporate citizenship is maintained through the adherence to high ethical standards, backed by open and honest relations among employees, shareholders, directors, suppliers, host communities, partners and other stakeholders.
+The purpose of the Code of Conduct is to provide guidelines to ensure that the Corporation's reputation for integrity and good corporate citizenship is maintained through the adherence to high ethical standards, backed by transparent and honest relations among employees, shareholders, directors, suppliers, host communities, partners and other stakeholders.
+All directors, officers and employees of the Corporation are required to sign and acknowledge the Code of Conduct upon being appointed or hired, as the case may be, and thereinafter annually.

-The Code of Conduct, as complemented by the policies and guidelines adopted by the Board of Directors, provides that all employees shall ensure that the activities of the Corporation are integrated harmoniously into the community with regard to natural heritage and, in particular observe applicable environmental laws and regulations at all times, support the economic, social and cultural development of the communities in which the Corporation carries on its activities, cooperate, to the extent possible, with programs established for the betterment of the community, mitigate the environmental impact of the Corporation's activities, to the extent reasonably possible and implement remedial measures, when necessary.
+The Code of Conduct, as complemented by the policies and guidelines adopted by the Board of Directors, provides that all employees shall ensure that the activities of the Corporation are integrated harmoniously into the community with regard to the natural environment and, in particular, observe applicable environmental laws and regulations at all times, support the economic, social and cultural development of the communities in which the Corporation carries on its activities, cooperate, to the extent possible, with programs established for the betterment of the community, mitigate or avoid the environmental impact of the Corporation's activities, to the extent reasonably possible, and implement remedial measures, when necessary.

 The Code of Conduct, in combination with the Corporation's Policy for a Workplace Environment Free of Harassment, Violence and Bullying, adopted by the Corporation on November 13, 2018, also aims to prevent harassment and bullying at the work place, to foster a work environment without discrimination.
-The Code of Conduct also addresses situations such as conflict of interest anti-corruption measures, as complemented by the Anti-Bribery and Anti-Corruption Guidelines adopted by the Corporation on November 13, 2018, in addition to addressing other matters of importance to the Corporation, such as maintaining information security.
+The Code of Conduct also addresses situations such as conflict of interest and anti-corruption measures, as complemented by the Anti-Bribery and Anti-Corruption Guidelines adopted by the Corporation on November 13, 2018, in addition to addressing other matters of importance to the Corporation, such as maintaining information security.

-Environmental Protection - The Corporation has an environmental team consisting of employees with specialized skills and knowledge and have implemented procedures that involve long-term environmental monitoring programs, reporting and the development and implementation of emergency action plans as related to environmental matters
+Environmental Protection - The Corporation has an environmental team consisting of employees with specialized skills and knowledge and have designed and implemented procedures that involve long-term environmental monitoring programs, reporting, and the development and execution of emergency action plans as related to environmental matters.
+The Corporation recognizes that our renewable energy projects must be constructed and operated in a way that mitigates and/or compensates for the impacts on the surrounding environment.
+The Corporation complies with national, provincial and local environmental regulations for each of its renewable energy projects and continuously analyze and evaluate the impact of its activities on the environment in order to, where possible, improve its procedures and the outcomes.

-Health & Safety.
-The Corporation has a Health and Safety working teams with specialized knowledge and skills responsible for developing safety policies and program, developing and delivering environmental and safety training, conducting internal audits of safety performance, monitoring and reporting safety risks, events or issues and implementation of an emergency action plan.
-The Board of Directors monitors compliance with the Corporation Code of Conduct and the Health & Safety and Environment corporate policies through regular reporting from Management.
+Health & Safety - The Corporation has a Health and Safety team with specialized knowledge and skills responsible for developing safety policies and programs, developing and delivering environmental and safety training, conducting internal audits of safety performance, monitoring and reporting safety risks, events or issues and implementing the emergency action plan.
+We not only comply with applicable local laws and government regulations, but also with internal standards and policies that foster and promote a safe and healthy work environment.

-Sustainable Development Policy - On March 18, 2015, Innergex adopted a Sustainable Development Policy which articulates Innergex's commitment to integrating sustainable development considerations in all aspects of its business, including its strategic planning, decision-making, management and operations Innergex's Sustainability Reports can be found on the Corporation's website at www.Innergex.com under the Sustainability section.
+Sustainable Development Policy - On March 18, 2015, the Corporation adopted a Sustainable Development Policy which articulates the Corporation's commitment to integrating sustainable development considerations in all aspects of its business, including its strategic planning, decision-making, management and operations.
+The Corporation's Sustainability Reports, ESG standards and ongoing sustainability efforts can be found on the Corporation's sustainability website at sustainability.innergex.com.